snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 <h2 id="updates">4.
 Other updates</h2>

-Another couple of changes have been made to improve usability regarding missing template variables.
+Some changes have been made to improve usability regarding missing template variables:

 <h3 id="unset-var">4.1 Short-circuit execution on unset template variable</h3>

-Prior to 0.3.0, if we forgot to specify a template variable, the string `<no value>` would be filled into the template.
+Prior to 0.3.0, if you forgot to specify a template variable, then the string `<no value>` would be filled into the template.

 For example, launching an EMR cluster with the following `cluster.json` configuration: